flutter/website/src/docs/cookbook/animation/animated-container.md

 width, height, background color, padding, borders, and more.

 Simple animations often involve changing these properties over time.
+For example,
-For example, you may want to animate the background color from grey to green to indicate that an item has been selected by the user.
+you might want to animate the background color from grey to green to indicate that an item has been selected by the user.

 To animate these properties, Flutter provides the [`AnimatedContainer`]({{site.api}}/flutter/widgets/AnimatedContainer-class.html) widget.
-Like the `Container` Widget, `AnimatedContainer` allows you to define the width, height, background colors, and more.
+Like the `Container` widget, `AnimatedContainer` allows you to define the width, height, background colors, and more.
 However, when the `AnimatedContainer` is rebuilt with new properties, it automatically animates between the old and new values.
 In Flutter, these types of animations are known as "implicit animations."

-This recipe describes how to use an `AnimatedContainer` to animate the size, background color, and border radius when the user taps a button.
+This recipe describes how to use an `AnimatedContainer` to animate the size, background color, and border radius when the user taps a button using the following steps:

-## Directions

-  1. Create a StatefulWidget with default properties
+  1. Create a StatefulWidget with default properties.
-  2. Build an `AnimatedContainer` using the properties
+  2. Build an `AnimatedContainer` using the properties.
-  3. Start the animation by rebuilding with new properties
+  3. Start the animation by rebuilding with new properties.

 ## 1. Create a StatefulWidget with default properties

 To start, create
 [`StatefulWidget`]({{site.api}}/flutter/widgets/StatefulWidget-class.html)
 and [`State`]({{site.api}}/flutter/widgets/State-class.html) classes.
-Use the custom State class to define the properties you need to change over time.
+Use the custom State class to define the properties that change over time.
 In this example, that includes the width, height, color, and border radius.
-In addition, you can also define the default value of each property.
+You can also define the default value of each property.

-These properties must belong to a custom `State` class so they can be updated when the user taps a button.
+These properties belong to a custom `State` class so they can be updated when the user taps a button.

 <!-- skip -->
 ```dart